Public Policy Board

 The Public Policy Board Steering Committee and AIA Seattle do not endorse political candidates or take positions on specific building projects.

 Committee members are appointed by the Board President.
-If you are interested in participating in one of the current policy issue groups or would like to raise an issue for consideration by the Public Policy Board, please contact Kirsten Smith, manager of policy and advocacy.
+If you are interested in participating in one of the current policy issue groups or would like to raise an issue for consideration by the Public Policy Board, please contact Samantha Morrow, Senior Manager of Policy & Advocacy.

 Contact the Committee Chair(s):firstname.lastname@example.org